firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 Make sure if you make a change to the C# code that you recompile and copy over the .DLL to the appropriate folder, otherwise you'll be running the old version and won't see any changes.

+If you would like to contribute code or fixes, please fork the project on Github and submit a pull request.

 ===============================================
 Changelog